 Q: Can I use photovoltaics (PV) to power my business?

-A: PV systems can be blended into virtually every conceivable structure for commercial buildings.
-You will find PV being used outdoors for security lighting as well as in structures that serve as covers for parking lots and bus shelters, generating power at the same time.
+A: Solar systems can be blended into virtually every conceivable structure for commercial buildings.
+You will find solar systems being used outdoors for security lighting as well as in structures that serve as covers for parking lots and bus shelters, generating power at the same time.

 Q: How do I know if I have enough sunlight for PV?

 A: A photovoltaic (PV) system needs unobstructed access to the sun’s rays for most or all of the day.
 Shading on the system can significantly reduce energy output.
 Climate is not really a concern, because PV systems are relatively unaffected by severe weather.
 In fact, some PV modules actually work better in colder weather.
 Most PV modules are angled to catch the sun’s rays.